 Providence Reformed Church is committed to Jesus Christ and His Word through the preaching and teaching of the pure Word of God, the Holy Bible.
 It is our desire to honor and exalt the name of God in everything we do.
 We have served the Lodi community since 1985 and God has blessed us and used us to impact others in many ways.
 Our prayer is that we never lose sight of our mission to impact our world for Christ.

-We are currently meeting each Lord’s Day morning at 10:45 for worship only.
-We are not meeting for Sunday School or the activities listed in the rest of this paragraph.
+We are currently meeting each Lord’s Day morning at 10:45 for worship.
+We also meet for Sunday School each Lord’s Day at 9:30.
 Please read the Public Statement Below.
 Every first Lord’s Day of the month we gather for a prayer meeting during the Sunday School hour and on months with five Lord’s Days we rejoice together with a hymn-sing during the fifth Lord’s Day Sunday School hour.

 In response to the recent dictates of the Governor of the State of California, we, the duly ordained and installed officers of Providence Reformed Church, Lodi, California, make the following public declaration of those principles we hold to be true and biblical regarding the relationship of the church and state and to declare our intent in light of those enduring principles.